MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaAdminPeopleItemInsight.md

 # Get-MgBetaAdminPeopleItemInsight

 ## SYNOPSIS
-Represents administrator settings that manage the support for item insights in an organization.
+Get the properties of an insightsSettings object for displaying or returning item insights in an organization.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgAdminPeopleItemInsight](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgAdminPeopleItemInsight?view=graph-powershell-1.0)
+To learn how to customize the privacy of item insights in an organization, see Customize item insights privacy in Microsoft Graph.

 ## SYNTAX